 I was willing to let them have some of my AMEX points to make the reservation but American Express only lets you transfer points into your own frequent flyer accounts.
 You’re also not allowed to transfer points between Membership Rewards accounts. so I couldn’t just send the points to them.

-I’m not crazy about adding authorized users to accounts for several reasons but the most bothersome thing to me is that the account will show up on that person’s credit report.
+I’m not crazy about adding authorized users.
+The most bothersome thing is the account will show up on that person’s credit report.
 This may affect their ability to get new cards, since some banks, like Chase and Citi, will only let you sign up for so many cards in a certain time period.
 I want my dad to be able to sign up for additional cards, so adding him to my AMEX card wasn’t a great option.

 Because I added them to my business card, the account will not show up on their personal credit report.
 I’m not worried about them charging a bunch of things to my account so there’s no risk involved with providing them cards, which they’ll probably never use.

-The process was really easy.
+The process was straightforward.
 I logged into my American Express Business card account and then clicked on the Employee Controls tab.

 From there, I just had to click on the Add Employee Cards:

-If the only reason you’re adding someone is to be able to transfer Membership Rewards to their frequent flyer accounts, there’s no reason to pay for a card.
+If the only reason you’re adding someone is to transfer Membership Rewards to their frequent flyer accounts, there’s no reason to pay for a card.
 Go Green!

-I’d imagine the same process would be true if you have the AMEX Blue Business Plus card, which has no annual fee and allows you to add additional cardholders at no cost.
-Just be sure you’re adding them to an AMEX that earns Membership Rewards as I’m not sure the process will work if the person is an authorized user on a co-brand card (like Delta or SPG AMEX).
+It’s the same process to add authorized users to the AMEX Blue Business Plus card, which has no annual fee and allows you to add five additional cardholders at no cost.
+Just be sure you’re adding them to an AMEX that earns Membership Rewards, as I’m not sure the process will work if the person is an authorized user on a co-brand card (like Delta or Marriott AMEX).

 You don’t have to use a business card for this to work; you can add the person as an authorized user to any Membership Rewards earning account like the Everyday Preferred.
-However, doing this would mean the account will show up on the other person’s credit report, thus adding to a business account is preferred.
-If you’re in a pinch, I’d say it’s better to add someone to a personal card if you really need to transfer the points to them ASAP.
-You can fix the other problems later if you have to.
+However, doing this would mean the account will show up on the other person’s credit report; thus adding someone to a business account is preferred.

 This post first appeared on Your Mileage May Vary